SuplexProject/Suplex.Docs/docs/isecureobject.md

 The primary interface for Suplex is a hierarchy of ISecureObjects, where each ISecureObject carries a SecurityDescriptor, which, as a structure, describes the security disposition of the object itself.
 By analogy, an ISecureObject can be thought of like a directory on a computer - the directory metadata contains a description of who has what kind of access, and how that access was granted (or denied) - either by directly-applied permissions or through inheritance.

 At runtime, security information is selected from a Suplex data store and then used to populate the SecurityDescriptor of an ISecureObject.
-The SecurityDescriptor carries two lists: the DiscretionaryAccessControlList (DACL), which is a list of permissions, and the SystemAccessControlList (SACL), which is a list of audit entries.
-The items in the ACLs are called AccessControlEntries (ACEs), where each ACE specifies who has what kind of access, and whether that access is audited.
+The SecurityDescriptor carries two lists: the DiscretionaryAccessControlList (Dacl), which is a list of permissions, and the SystemAccessControlList (Sacl), which is a list of audit entries.
+The items in the ACLs are called AccessControlEntries (Aces), where each Ace specifies who has what kind of access, and whether that access is audited.

 ## ISecureObject